-4320 Directed Communication Studies and Theatre Activities.
+- 4320 Directed Communication Studies and Theatre Activities.
 (3-0) Designed to assist individuals to manage and implement programs in communication studies and theatre.
 The course includes practical experience in directing debate, plays, and individual events.
 Repeatable for credit with different emphasis.
-Prerequisite: Admission to Teacher Certification Program or instructor permission.

-(WI) 4321 American Speeches.
+Prerequisite: Admission to Teacher Certification Program or instructor permission; Full major or minor status. - (WI) 4321 American Speeches.
 (3-0) Analysis and evaluation of major American speeches and their influence on the history and culture of the United States from 1630 to the present.
-Prerequisite: COMM 1310.

-(WI) 4322 Rhetoric of Protest Movements.
+Prerequisite: COMM 1310; Full major or minor status. - (WI) 4322 Rhetoric of Protest Movements.
 (3-0) Explores the persuasive strategies used by protest and political movements to promote social and political change.
 Focuses upon the application of critical perspectives in understanding the stages, leadership styles, and rhetorical appeals characteristics of movements in American society.
-Prerequisite: COMM 1310.

-4331 Persuasion.
+Prerequisite: COMM 1310; Full major or minor status. - 4331 Persuasion.
 (3-0) An investigation of rhetorical and behavioral theories of persuasion, the devising of persuasive campaigns, as well as the consumption and generation of persuasive messages in a variety of communication settings.
 Applicable for careers in business, law, and human relations.
-Prerequisite: 6 hours COMM or permission of instructor.
+Prerequisite: 6 hours COMM or permission of instructor; Full major or minor status.

-4338 Advanced Public Speaking.
+- 4338 Advanced Public Speaking.
 (3-0) In-depth critical analysis of speech construction and the development of presentation skills.
-Prerequisite: COMM 2338.

-4345 Political Communication.
+Prerequisite: COMM 2338; Full major or minor status. - 4345 Political Communication.
 (3-0) A study of historical and contemporary political campaigns in the United States analyzing management strategies, promotional techniques, and rhetorical messages.
-Prerequisite: COMM 1310.

-4347 Leadership and Communication.
+Prerequisite: COMM 1310; Full major or minor status. - 4347 Leadership and Communication.
 (3-0) An advanced course in communication designed to examine in detail the phenomenon of leadership in groups and organizations.
 Various theories and approaches to leadership will be surveyed with an emphasis on applying leadership principles.
-Prerequisites: COMM 2330 and 3319 or 3327.

-4390 Communication Internship.
+Prerequisites: COMM 2330 and 3319 or 3327; Full major or minor status. - 4390 Communication Internship.
 (0-6) Actual on-the-job experience in a communication-related role in an off-campus organization; requires approximately 100 clock hours on the job in addition to written reports.
-Prerequisite: Permission of department chair.
+Prerequisite: Permission of department chair; Full major or minor status.

-Department of Mass Communication
+School of Journalismand Mass Communication